 Essentially this means that the vast majority of trading in the market is run by computers.
 More and more, the computer algorithms are not just using arbitrage strategies to scrape a few tenths of a cent per trade, but increasingly employing value investing strategies.
 A new force in the market is Robo Advisors, let’s take a close look.

 Are Robo Advisors Using Value Investing?

 The rapid rise of Robo Advisors, which essentially automate the building and maintenance of a portfolio around your specific investing needs, is leading to something new.
 Many Robo Advisors will simply recommend a selection of ETFs for you to invest in.
 But there are few that actually implement a value investing strategy as a core part of the investing methodology.

 Having reviewed and research over 20 different Robo Advisors, I found that most simply offer different ETFs to match the client’s risk profile.
 Many do, however, rely on accruing dividends.

 What many investors have forgotten is that value and dividends make a huge difference to the compounded returns of your investment over the long-term.

 Does Trading Beat Value Investing?

-The short answer is no, there is no evidence to support the notions that Hedge Fund Traders beat the underlying stock market index over any single 5 year period.
+The short answer is no; there is no evidence to support the notions that Hedge Fund Traders beat the underlying stock market index over any single five year period.

 In fact, according to our research, Buffett manages to beat the market through value investing, averaging a compound rate of return of over 24.7%.
 This is not through trading; this money is earned by investing real capital in real businesses.

 There is, in fact, no evidence to support the fact that trading stocks out-performs a well-structured value portfolio.
 As shown in our stock market statistics research

-Actively managed fund (Mutual Fund) performance is looked at here, fund managers seem to be excellent at making profits for themselves but not so good at making profits for their clients.
+Actively managed mutual fund performance is looked at here, fund managers seem to be excellent at making profits for themselves but not so good at making profits for their clients.